Saltbush and Novel Forage Understory Systems

 Project Aim:

 Deep-rooted native shrubs or novel annual legumes offer significant opportunities to increase livestock feed supply and quality, compared to traditional forages under drought conditions.
 This CSIRO project will utilise both Anameka saltbush and novel understory species to demonstrate a drought-resilient and profitable system using best practices establishment.
-Data will be collected to demonstrate this novel forage system’s economic and environmental benefits.
+Data will be collected at two farmer size demonstration sites to investigate this novel forage system’s economic and environmental benefits.

 Project Background: